 Prices will vary on printing time, complexity, and finishing time, but so far starting price will be around $25 for custome printed faces, light finish, and acetone bath.
 This will leave the final finish work and paint up to you.

-If you are interested in getting yourself a set, feel free to fill out the form below with your info and face request.
-We are listening.
+If you are interested in getting yourself a set, feel free to reach out to us via email at firstname.lastname@example.org and let us know what you want.